overfullstack/overfullstack.github.io/src/pages/articles/2018-12-09---monads-for-drunken-coders-1/index.md

 ### Octopus Functions
 - It's been told since my Grandfather, that functions need to be small and do only one thing and do it well, nothing new.
 - But there is one Octopus function administrating all these function calls, which in itself is a monster.
+Our `OmegaEggValidator` above is one such.
-State being pin-balled among imperative control statements, function calls and try-catches, is a horror show, when trying to reason-out the code flow or debug it.
+- State being pin-balled among imperative control statements, function calls and try-catches, is a horror show, when trying to reason-out the code flow or debug it.
 <img class="post-gif" src="./media/octopus.gif">
-- In our problem, it is even trying to handle the coupling between Validation method and Validation failure.
+- In our problem, it is even trying to handle the coupling between Validation method and Validation failure, through a `badEggFailureBucketMap`.
 That surely is not its responsibility.
-Validation method should be responsible to communicate that to the orchestrator.
+The Validation method should be responsible to communicate that to the orchestrator.

+### Imperative Responsibility
-- This simple function is just trying to append all last-words in List of Strings with `&`, with a lot of do-this-do-that imperative administration.
+- Let's take a break from our Monster-Validation-Octopus and look at this simple function, which is just trying to append all last-words in List of Strings with `&`, with a lot of do-this-do-that imperative administration.
 It might be clear to the computer, but not very intuitive to another developer (or the same dev after sometime).

 ```java{4}:title=ImperativeLastWord.java
 private static String summarizeLastWords(List<String> descriptions) {